abhi18av/LJMU_Masters_Dissertation/README.md

 2. Azure ML Studio for notebooks, with a decent server.

-The rest of the instructions and results are embedded within the
+The rest of the instructions  are embedded within the `notebooks/FINAL/*ipynb` notebooks.

 Project Organization